- College Information

 January - Jamie Williams gets married, and leaves America's Teaching Zoo for a new life in San Diego.

 Hamilton, the Yucatan mini-pig, passes away.

-Spring - New EATM building construction to begin...Front gate to be relocated and groundbreaking to begin.
+Spring - New EATM building construction began...Front gate will be relocated and groundbreaking will happen soon, for the building.

 March - 19th Annual Spring Spectacular....
 "Parrots of the Caribbean".
 Record attendance..!!!